telefonicaid/fiware-monitoring/doc/manuals/admin/README.rst

 NGSI Adapter currently includes a predefined set of parsers for Nagios probes at ``lib/parsers/nagios`` directory, each named after its corresponding probe.

-This can be extended with additional parsers found at from other directories.
+This can be extended with additional parsers found at additional directories.
 To do so, please configure ``--parsersPath`` command line option (or set the variable ``ADAPTER_PARSERS_PATH``) with a colon-separated list of absolute (or relative to Adapter root) directories where parsers are located.